aws-samples/ec2-lamp-server/README.md

 - `WebUrl`: EC2 web server URL

 If `installDCV` is `Yes`
-- `DCVwebConsole` : DCV web browser client URL#.
-Login as the user specified in *Description* field
+- `DCVwebConsole` : DCV web browser client URL.
+Native DCV clients can be downloaded from [https://www.amazondcv.com/](https://www.amazondcv.com/).
+Login as the user specified in *Description* field.

 If `installWebmin` is `Yes`
 - `WebminUrl` : Webmin URL link.
 Set the root password by running `sudo passwd root` using `EC2instanceConnect`, `SSMsessionManager` or SSH session first